Use Case - Building a RHEL ISO image using bootc-image-builder

 In this example, we will not create the user in the image, but we will provide a customization using the config.toml file.
 It can be used to perform customizations of users, groups, etc.

-A sample config.toml is already present in the use case directory, that we will use to create our bootc-user/redhat and add it to the wheel group is as follows:
+A sample config.toml is already present in the use case directory, that we will use to create our VM.
+As this is an install ISO, we use kickstart to create the VM as well as the bootc-user/redhat and add it to the wheel group is as follows:

 Generating the ISO image

-To generate the ISO image we will be using bootc-image-builder container image that will help us transitioning from our newly generated bootable container image to a ISO file that can be used with KVM to install the OS.
+To generate the ISO image we will be using bootc-image-builder container image that will help us transitioning from our newly generated bootable container image to a ISO file that can be used with KVM or bare metal to install the OS.

 sudo podman run \